tfwright/spur/README.md

 ```

 A record for both your `Battle` and an `Activity` with action set to insert will be stored in the DB.
 Of course, the `Battle` fails validations, neither will be inserted and the changeset will be returned with errors, just as Repo would.

+### Audience

+To automatically associate the `Activity` with an [audience](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-audience) requires a bit of extra configuration:

+1. Add `audience_module` to your app's Spur config: `audience_module: MyApp.Accounts.User`
+2. Add a `many_to_many` association between your audience module's Ecto schema.By default Spur expects this to be named `:activities`
+3. If you want to name it something else, add another line to the config: `audience_assoc_name: MyApp.Zoo.Ape`
+4. Finally, make sure that your trackable objects implement `audience`.
+It should return either an Ecto query or a plain list of the audience objects configured with the above association.

+Now when you use one of the callback's above to track an object, the resulting `Activity` will automatically be associated with the audience records returned for that object.

 ---